Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		In this example, the instance has a security group that is allowing SSH access to the instance, from a source IP 203.0.113.5/32.
 However, it is not allowing SSH access from any other IP, and it is not allowing any HTTP access.

 	+	#####	Outbound rules

+		By default, a security group includes an outbound rule that **allows all outbound traffic**.
+We can remove the rule and add outbound rules that allow specific outbound traffic only.
+		If your security group has no outbound rules, no outbound traffic that **originates** from our instance is allowed.
+		In this example, the security group is configured to allow outbound rules for SSH to a specific IP address but doesn't allow outbound access for HTTP.